If You Bought a TelexFree AdCentral or AdCentral Family Package, a $22.5 Million Class Action Settlement May Affect Your Rights

 9. What are my rights in the Settlement Class?

 Remain in the Settlement Class: If you wish to remain a member of the Settlement Class, you do not need to take any action at this time.
-If you remain in the Settlement Class and participate in the settlement, you retain your right to administratively contest the amount you are awarded after you are notified what that amount is.
+If you remain in the Settlement Class and participate in the settlements, you retain your right to administratively contest the amount you are awarded with the claims administrator after you are notified what that amount is.

-Opt Out of the Settlement Class: If you wish to keep your rights to sue the Settling Defendants about the conduct alleged in this litigation, any act or omission of the Settling Defendants alleged in the Complaints as it relates to the TelexFree Scheme or any conduct alleged and causes of action asserted or that could have been alleged or asserted, in any class action or other complaints filed in this litigation, you must exclude yourself from the Settlement Class.
-You will not get any money from the settlement if you exclude yourself.
+Opt Out of the Settlement Class: If you wish to keep your rights to sue the Settling Defendant about the conduct alleged in this litigation, any act or omission of the Settling Defendant alleged in the Complaints as it relates to the TelexFree Scheme, or any conduct alleged and causes of action asserted or that could have been alleged or asserted, in any class action or other complaints filed in this litigation, you must exclude yourself from the Settlement Class.
+You will not get any money from the settlements if you exclude yourself.

 To exclude yourself from the Settlement Class, you must send a letter that includes the following: